erfan-el/sim2dm-triage/README.md

 ---

-## 🏷️ Decision Point Labeling
+## 🏷️ 2.
+Event log preprocessing and decision point labeling

-The notebook [`triage_eventlog_preprocessing.ipynb`](https://github.com/erfan-el/sim2dm-triage/blob/main/triage_eventlog_preprocessing.ipynb) enhances the generated log by labeling decision points (`DP1–DP4`) using activity sequence logic and behavioral patterns.
+The notebook [`triage_eventlog_preprocessing.ipynb`](https://github.com/erfan-el/sim2dm-triage/blob/main/triage_eventlog_preprocessing.ipynb) enhances the synthetic event log by explicitly identifying and labeling decision points in the triage process.
+In particular, it focuses on four decision points (DP1–DP4) derived from the process structure and routing logic.
 It features:

 * Per-case activity sequence analysis
 * Rule-based labeling for DPs